harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 ## Create the Harness TAS service

 Harness services represent your microservices or applications.
 You can add the same service to as many stages as you need.
 Services contain your artifacts, manifests, config files, and variables.
-For more information, go to [Services and environments overview](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview).
+For more information, go to [services and environments overview](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview).

 ### Create a new service